SaschaKay/job-research-infrastracture/README.md

 <em>
  TODO:
 * review git ignore
-* push excamples of missing git ignore files with comments
+* push examples of missing git ignore files with comments
 * terraform/terraform_install_docker.bash - fixate versions
-* add links to zoomcamp repo with tutorials
+* add links to Zoomcamp repo with tutorials
 * add commands (or better bash files with comments???)
-* add descriptions of ports and how to create tunnel
+* add descriptions of ports and how to create a tunnel
 * add descriptions of containers
-* add comments about stable ip
+* add comments about stable IP

 * add anchors and links
 * formatting